 Please note: the program planning committee reserves the right to modify accepted proposal session titles, descriptions, presenters or other elements as necessary to insure balance, quality and enhance marketability.

 If you are an elected official, business, or private consultant and would like to attend other sessions, you will need to register for the conference.
-Registration will be open in mid-September at www.cacities.org/events.
+Registration will be open in late September at www.cacities.org/events.

 We value your privacy and will never share any of your personal information nor sell your e-mail address to an outside party.